Suggested Reading:

 Those who would have you believe this — that all knowledge, regardless of what, is good — are both foolish and dangerous.
 Do you doubt it?
 Remember that the Fall of our First Parents, Adam and Eve, was predicated upon the false promise of the fullness of knowledge as the greatest possible good:

 “And the serpent said to the woman: No, you shall not die the death.
-For God doth know that in what day soever you shall eat thereof, your eyes shall be opened: and you shall be as Gods, knowing good and evil.”
-(Genesis 3.4-5)
+For God knows that in the you shall eat of it,

-III.
 Not all Knowledge is Good and Beneficial

-Let us suppose that we genuinely sought to know all things, thinking ourselves surely to be the better for it.
-After all, “to know” is always better than “not to know”.
-To know is to be among the “learned”, and not to know is to be among the “ignorant” — and who wishes to be ignorant, right?
-Apart from analytical propositions (for example logical propositions and mathematical utterances) that always resolve themselves into conclusions already implicit within, and derived from, premises already stated, most of our “knowledge” is empirical, that is say, it is derived from sensory experience.
+Apart from analytical propositions (for example logical propositions and mathematical equations) that always resolve themselves into conclusions already implicit within, and derived from, premises already stated, most of our “knowledge” is empirical, that is say, it is derived from sensory experience.
 To say that we know something is really saying that we have experienced something and are therefore acquainted with it.
 We do not know mathematical propositions in the same way we know the fragrance of a rose.
 We cannot know that fragrance analytically in the way that we know that 1+1=2.
 We must experience it.

 Perhaps a better analogy exists: to one who is color-deficient and has never seen the color purple, every attempt to help such a person analytically arrive at purple through invoking the science of chromatics, the visible color spectrum, or the graphic designer’s use of RBG or Hex color codes, fails miserably.
 He is unable to experience the color purple because of defective retinal cones in his eyes and nothing short of the experience of the color purple will suffice.
 Only upon experiencing purple would he be able to say that he knows purple.

 Now, this is a very benign paradigm.
 I think it likely that the color-deficient man would find it beneficial to actually experience the color purple.
 A garden of flowers would be all the more beautiful for the greater multiplicity of colors.
-Certainly to one who is deficient in both red and yellow, a clear and distinguishable acquaintance with each would be decidedly beneficial while approaching traffic lights.
-Such knowledge redounds to both his happiness and his safety.

-V. Other … Paradigms
+Other Paradigms

 Let us now consider our acquaintance with other types of experiences that would qualify us as knowing certain things, and see, in light of them, if we will still maintain the proposition that all knowledge is good and beneficial.

 In order to do this, however, we must be prepared to accept the fact that our subsequent knowledge of them will remain with us, and that we will be unable to “unknow” them once we have acquired knowledge of them.
-You will probably know more than you presently know, and whether you deem this as having redounded to your happiness and well-being only you will be able to decide afterward … but the preponderance of the likelihood that such knowledge will be detrimental to both is of the highest order of probability.
+You will probably know more than you presently know, and whether you deem this as having redounded to your happiness and well-being … only you will be able to decide afterward … but the preponderance of the likelihood that such knowledge will be detrimental to both your happiness and well-being is of the highest order of probability.
 This is not for the faint-hearted.
-Be forewarned!
-If you nevertheless adamantly hold that all knowledge is good and beneficial to us, then proceed, even as I discourage you to.
-To proceed is pride and arrogance — and the foul fruit of it will be commensurable with both.

-After serious consideration we have decided, for the sake of our readers, to include no hyperlinks to graphics and topics of the types of “knowledge” available to us — at will ... things that we could learn about in depth, or visually experience, that would “add” to the sum of our knowledge even as it would detract from our happiness, or at least our peace of mind.
-Instead we will leave it to your imagination and allow you to decide if acquiring such knowledge will be good for you and redound to your happiness because it redounds to your knowledge.
-Such topics would include, among, many, many, others:
+After serious consideration I have decided, for your sake, to include no graphics relating to the types of “knowledge” readily available to us concerning things that we could learn about in depth, or visually experience, that would “add” to the sum of our knowledge, even as it would detract from our happiness, or at least our peace of mind.

 • Body farms